-- 2. RANS models corrections

-- 3. Wall functions for heat transfer

-- 4. Wall functions Additional observations
+3. Wall functions - Additional observations

-- 5. Surface roughness
+4. Surface roughness

-- 6. Non-linear eddy viscosity models
+5. Non-linear eddy viscosity models

-- So far, we have only considered smooth walls. - In reality, every wall and material is characterized by small irregularities, which we refer to as roughness. - The roughness have a characteristic height h, as shown in the figure below. - Wall roughness increases the wall shear stress and heat transfer rate.
+- So far, we have only considered smooth walls. - In reality, every wall and material is characterized by small irregularities, which we refer to as roughness. - The roughness has a characteristic height h, as shown in the figure below. - Wall roughness increases the wall shear stress and heat transfer rate.